 On 4 February 2023, the acclaimed playback singer was found dead at her residence in Nungambakkam, Chennai.
-She had an injury on forehead.
-It was her wedding anniversary day, and she was living alone in her apartment even since her husband passed away in 2018.
+She had an injury on her forehead.
+It was her wedding anniversary day, and she was living alone in her apartment ever since her husband passed away in 2018.
 The couple had no children.

-Kalaivani is her birth name.
-She was born on 30 November 1945 into a family in Vellore with 9 kids.
-She was the 5th daughter to Duraisamy Iyengar–Padmavathi couple.
-Both her parents were trained musicians, and Vani received her early music lessons from her mother followed by Ranga Ramunaja Iyengar.
-She learnt Muthuswami Dikshitar kritis from her guru.
-Later she took formal lessons in Carnatic music from Kadalur Srinivas Iyengar, T. R. Balasubramanian and R. S. Mani.
-Since young she was also attracted to Hindi film songs, and later learnt Hindustani music too, which helped her a lot in singing Bollywood songs.
-In fact she began her film journey with Bollywood films before fully switching to South Indian cinema.
+Later, she took formal lessons in Carnatic music from Kadalur Srinivas Iyengar, T. R. Balasubramanian and R. S. Mani.
+Since childhood, she was also attracted to Hindi film songs, and later learnt Hindustani music, which helped her a lot in singing Bollywood songs.
+In fact, she began her film journey with Bollywood films before fully switching to South Indian cinema.

 She was married into a family of musicians